orb-lang/helm/doc/md/txtbuf.md

       txtbuf.line = line
    end
    local wide_frag = utf8(frag)
+   -- in principle, we should be breaking up wide (paste) inputs in -- femto.
+   --
-   -- #deprecated, this shouldn't happen any longer, -- since we break up wide inputs in femto main if wide_frag < #frag then -- a paste
+   -- in reality this code is still invoked on paste.
+Something to fix -- at some point... if wide_frag < #frag then -- a paste
       -- Normalize whitespace
       frag = gsub(frag, "\r\n", "\n"):gsub("\r", "\n"):gsub("\t", "   ")